jdelkins/pia-tools/README.md

 used and developed it for a few years, and really enjoy the low-maintenance functionality and peace of mind it provides for me.

-If you use it yourself, and are able to identify additional features or encounter problems, I encourage you to submit an issue or PR.
-I will take any security concern very seriously, as my own system is on the line.

-The go programs in this suite aren't going to do anything to your system directly other than write some configuration files where you instruct it (by default `/etc/systemd/network`).
-The example systemd services take additional steps to invoke standard networking commands to read and act on those generated configuration files.
-It’s not doing anything exotic; it generates configuration files and then standard system tools apply them.
+These tools don't do anything exotic; they generate configuration files and then standard system tools apply them.
 Nevertheless, it is for a fairly advanced use case, not something for the average consumer.

-You could potentially break your networking if you don't know what you're doing, but that's also true of any networking toolkit.
+If you identify additional features or encounter problems, I encourage you to submit an issue or PR.

 If you use this on a remote firewall, ensure you have out-of-band access before experimenting with routing.